Anthony De La Torre

-Anthony De La Torre (born November 24, 1993) is an American actor, singer, songwriter and guitarist, known for his roles as young Jack Sparrow in Pirates of the Caribbean: Dead Men Tell No Tales (2017) and Jan Axel Blomberg in Lords of Chaos (2018).
+Anthony De La Torre (born November 24, 1993) is an American actor, known for his roles as young Jack Sparrow in Pirates of the Caribbean: Dead Men Tell No Tales (2017) and Jan Axel Blomberg in Lords of Chaos (2018).

 Early life

 De La Torre was born in Bowling Green, Ohio, to Cuban parents.
 His mother, Esther Garcia, is a Spanish teacher at Bowling Green High School, and also owns a cleaning business.
 His parents divorced shortly after De La Torre's birth.
 He has one older brother, Nicolas, and one older sister, Angelica.
 De La Torre attended St. Aloysius Elementary and Junior High School in Bowling Green, before enrolling in online schooling via Ohio Virtual Academy.

 As a teen, De La Torre performed as a Justin Bieber impersonator, for which he would make between $300 and $600 an hour, and also worked for his mother's cleaning business.
 In 2012, he moved to Nashville, Tennessee, to work on a music project with songwriter and producer Desmond Child.
 The following year, he moved to Los Angeles, California.